Forex - Forex Trading - Currency Trading

 The rationale behind the use of the trailing stop is based on the anticipation of occasional extremely large trends and the possibilities of capturing substantial profits during these major trends.
 If the entry is timely and the market continues to trend in the direction of the trade, trailing stops are an excellent exit strategy that can enable us to capture a significant portion of that trend.

 The trailing stops we will describe in this and following articles have similar characteristics that are important to understand as we use them to design our trading systems.
 Effective trailing stops can significantly increase the net profits gained in a trend-following system by allowing us to maximize and capture large profitable trades.
-The ratio of the average winning trade to the average losing trade is usually improved substantially by the use of trailing stops.
-However there are some negative characteristics of these stops.
-The number of profitable trades is sometimes reduced since these stops may allow modestly profitable trades to turn into losers.
-Also, occasional large retracements in open trade profits can make the use of these stops quite difficult psychologically.
-No trader enjoys seeing large profits reduced to small profits or watching profitable trades become unprofitable.

 The Channel Exit

-The simplest process for following a trend is to establish a stop that continuously moves in the direction of the trend using recent highest high or lowest low prices.
-For example, to follow prices in an uptrend, a stop may be placed at the lowest low of the last few bars; for a downtrend, the stop is placed at the highest high of the last few bars.
 The number of bars used to calculate the highest high or lowest low price depends on the room we wish to give the trade.
 The more bars back we use to set the stop, the more room we give the trade and consequently the larger the retracement of profits before the stop is triggered.
 Using a very recent high or low point enables us to take a quick exit on the trade.

-This type of trailing stop is commonly referred to as a ?Channel Exit?.
-The ?channel? name comes from the appearance of a channel formed from using the highest high of X bars and the lowest low of X bars for short and long exits respectively.
 The name also derives from the popular entry strategy that uses these same points to enter trades on breakouts.
 Since we are focusing on exits and will be using only one boundary of the channel, the term ?channel? may be a slight misnomer, but we will continue to refer to these trailing exits by their commonly used name.

 For most of our examples we will assume that we are working with daily bars but we could be working with bars of any magnitude depending on the type of system we are designing.
 A channel exit is extremely versatile and can work equally well with weekly bars or five-minute bars.
 Also keep in mind that any examples referring to long trades can be equally applicable to short trades.